ethereum/eth2.0-pm/interop/hobbits-interop_procedure.md

 ## Stage Two: Join & Sync

 Clients join an existing short-lived testnet and sync.
-This stage demonstrates the clients ability to successfully join an existing network.
+This stage demonstrates the clients' ability to successfully join an existing network.

 ### Prereqs